frozzare/helpwanted/readme.md

 # helpwanted

-Simple cli tool that render a list of issues on GitHub with label `help wanted`.
+Simple cli tool that render a list of issues on GitHub with label `help wanted`

 ## Installation